aksaeri/readi/pages/philanthropydatabase.md

 * If you are new to research in this area you can save several hours of time searching, downloading and tagging papers.

 * If you are an existing researcher you can download the database and add it to your own and get papers you may have missed.

-* See where most research has been published to help with journal selection

 ## Why might this database be useful to my charity or fundraising organisation?
 * Use best practice to engage with academic evidence.
 Academic search engines and citation management systems are the best way to find and store academic research.
 Unfortunately, not everyone has access.
 This database gives you most of what you could find in a search, without the need to have the access and ability to do it.
 It also provides tags to help categorise those materials.